OceanOutcomes/ocean-outcomes/where-we-work/chinese-fisheries-seafood/index.md

 landing-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Bohai-observe.png
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Bohai-observe.png
 weight: 1
 teaser-text: In addition to accounting for ⅓ of the world’s seafood production, China as a country consumes more seafood than the next 10 countries combined.
-Given this, a dedicated strategy and effort to ensure sustainable Chinese fisheries and aquaculture is paramount to our ability to conserve ocean resources and healthy seafood supply chains.
+Given this, a dedicated efforts to ensure sustainable Chinese fisheries and aquaculture are paramount to our ability to conserve ocean resources and healthy seafood supply chains.
 subtitle: China as a country consumes more seafood than the next 10 countries combined.
-To ensure this seafood is produced and consumed sustainably, we’re working closely with a local Chinese NGO and company to implement scientifically-rigorous Chinese sustainable fisheries and seafood initiatives.
+To ensure this seafood is produced and consumed sustainably, we’re working closely with local partners to implement scientifically-rigorous sustainable fisheries and seafood initiatives.
 ---

 ##Driving change in the world's largest seafood system